Welcome to MPTRAC!

 -

-Trajectory Calculations: Computes air parcel trajectories by solving the kinematic equation of motion using specified horizontal wind and vertical velocity fields.
+Advanced Trajectory Calculations: MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using horizontal wind and vertical velocity fields from global reanalyses or forecast datasets, enabling precise tracking of atmospheric transport processes in the free troposphere and stratosphere.

 -